KristoforMaynard/EmacsTabstops/README.md

 Issues
 ------

+  - No keybindings for Linux/Windows.
+If you use these platforms and have a natural key combination, submit a pull request :)
   - If the file changes outside of SublimeText and it gets automatically reloaded, there appears to be no way to detect this and re-convert tabs -> spaces.
 To work around this you'll have to run <`cmd` + `alt` + `shift` + `tab`> by hand.